CormacC30/argocd-rollout-testapp/README.md

 5. Replace the desired image (healthy or error prone above) in the .spec section of rollout.yaml for the app that is desired to be rolled out.

-6. The status of the rollout can be monitored using `$ kubectl argo rollouts get rollout error-app-rollout --watch`
+6. The status of the rollout can be monitored using `$ oc argo rollouts get rollout error-app-rollout --watch`